aon132543/Tourism-community-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Wongtrip

-Wongnai is a mobile application designed to solve the problem of unattractive travel images on the internet.
+Wongtrip is a mobile application designed to solve the problem of unattractive travel images on the internet.
 It was created by Thanapat Nantasiriyothin and Siraphop Noungpok.

 ## System Requirements